moinloin/VM-deployment/README.md

 # VM Deployment API

-This project provides a lightweight system to automatically create, configure, and manage virtual machines on a Proxmox cluster.
+This project provides a system to automatically create, configure, and manage virtual machines on a Proxmox cluster.
 It consists of two main components:

 Backend: A Flask-based API to provision VMs via Terraform and configure them via Ansible.
 Frontend: A modern web interface to trigger deployments, destroy VMs and visualize deployment results.